ASICS GLIDERIDE MAX Running Shoe Review

 We purchased and tested the ASICS GLIDERIDE MAX in men's US size 9 in the Birch/Black colorway.
 Here's the label for our pair.
 Depending on the region, the shoe also comes in a range of other colorways, including Black/Oatmeal, Soothing Sea/Wave Teal, and Digital Aqua/New Leaf, with additional colorways like Black/Pale Pink and Bold Magenta/Soothing Sea in women's sizing.

-The ASICS GLIDERIDE MAX is a max-cushioned daily trainer built for long runs at casual paces.
+The ASICS GLIDERIDE MAX is a max-cushioned daily trainer built for casual paces.
 As a higher-stack revitalization of the previously discontinued ASICS GLIDERIDE series, the GLIDERIDE MAX occupies a liminal space in the ASICS lineup, with some high-tech features like a hybrid foam midsole, pronounced rocker, and 3/4 plastic plate that make it stand out as a daily trainer.
-However, it lacks the agility and versatility of models like the ASICS NOVABLAST 4 and ASICS SUPERBLAST 2 while also sitting at a higher price point than the mainstay ASICS GEL-NIMBUS 26, which offers a similarly cushioned ride.
-It's lighter than other premium, max-stack trainers like the HOKA Skyward X and the Brooks Glycerin Max, though its midsole doesn't have nearly as much bounce as the HOKA.
-Still, if you wanted to add a maximalist trainer with a smooth, well-cushioned ride to your rotation, you could do worse.
+However, it lacks the agility and versatility of models like the ASICS NOVABLAST 4 and ASICS SUPERBLAST 2, while its qualities slightly overlap with the mainstay ASICS GEL-NIMBUS 27, which offers a more cushioned ride anyway.
+If you are looking for a similarly cushioned shoe that offers a similarly protective and stable ride without a plated midsole, consider the PUMA MagMax NITRO.

 See our recommendations for the best running shoes we've tested for other options.